Ancient practices · Women only · New York City

 This space is for you if...

-You are high-functioning at work — and exhausted underneath it
+You're high-functioning at work — and exhausted underneath it

-What to expect when you arrive
+What to know before you come

 Session Details